alexmilowski/yablog/README.md

  * if there is no `published` property, the `updated` property is used
  * if there is no `updated` property, the current date and time is used.
  * A `title` property may be generated from the content (e.g., the first headline)
+ * A `description` property may be generated from the content (e.g., the first paragraph)

 ### Python Library